saniaserrao/Web-Dev-Tasks/README.md

 # Web-Dev-Tasks

-Code pertaining to basics of HTML,CSS and JavaScript
+Simple projects  undertaken to reinforce my knowledge of HTML, CSS and JavaScript